mll-lab/graphql-php-scalars/README.md

 ### [StringScalar](StringScalar.php)

-The `StringScalar` encapsulate all the boilerplate associated with creating a string-based Scalar type.
+The `StringScalar` encapsulates all the boilerplate associated with creating a string-based Scalar type.
 It does the proper string checking for you and let's you focus on the minimal logic that is specific to your use case.

 All you have to specify is a function that checks if the given string is valid.
 Use the factory method